Mario-Gozie/HR-Analytics-SQL-Tableau/README.md

 |         ![Alt Text]()                                    |        ![Alt Text]()                                         |

-* CREATING  A TEMPORARY TABLE
+##### CREATING  A TEMPORARY TABLE

 There is need to now bring these three unpivoted tables together.
-Because I do not want to store unneccessary tables within my database, I wish to store the data in a temporary table. however, I used a drop table if exist code to drop the table and recreate it so that it could aid easy use when I get data for July and also to prevent storing multiple temporary tables.
+Because I do not want to store unneccessary tables within my database, I wish to store the data in a temporary table.
+However, I used a drop table if exist code to drop the table and recreate it so that it could aid easy use when I get data for July and also to prevent storing multiple temporary tables.

  `Drop Table if exists #Temp_Attendance`
  `Create Table #Temp_Attendance (`